 In other words, Florida drivers must purchase at least $10,000 in coverage against injury to the driver, $20,000 in coverage for injuries to others, and $10,000 to cover property damage.
 This may not always be enough to cover the actual cost of an accident.

 That's why insurance analysts recommend at least 100/300 coverage for each owned vehicle in the United States.
 That's $100,000 in Personal Injury Protection (PIP) coverage and $300,000 in per-accident coverage.

 Comprehensive insurance is generally recommended for Florida drivers, although Comprehensive coverage doesn't cover certain types of damage, such as a broken windshield.

 If you are a driver over the age of 65, consult with AARP Car Insurance.

 Car owners in Florida can save a lot on car insurance by qualifying for discount programs.

-Among the many available discounts are safe driver discounts, good student discounts and multiple auto discounts, as well as price reductions for using anti theft devices, or owning more than one policy.
+Among the many available discounts are safe driver discounts, good student discounts, senior citizen discounts, and multiple auto discounts, as well as price reductions for using anti theft devices, or owning more than one policy.

 55 and above are entitled to Defensive Driving Course discounts for